SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ## PDF Creation

-Syncfusion .NET PDF library provides a powerful solution that empowers you to generate PDFs and seamlessly integrate text, images, and diverse elements, infusing vitality into your documents.
+Syncfusion&reg; .NET PDF library provides a powerful solution that empowers you to generate PDFs and seamlessly integrate text, images, and diverse elements, infusing vitality into your documents.

 ```csharp